lxcid/sgbusroutes/README.markdown

     ruby get-bus-routes.rb
     # 3. Get bus stops (Dependent on 1)
     ruby get-bus-stops.rb
     # 4. Merge bus routes and bus stops into a KML file.
+(Dependent on 2 and 3)
     ruby merge-bus-routes-with-bus-stops.rb